COVID-19 information other languages: Hmoob - Español - Soomaali

 2019-20 Statewide Assessments

-Minnesota has closed statewide assessments for the reminder of the 2019-2020 school year, including MCA and MTAS.
+Minnesota has closed statewide assessments for the remainder of the 2019-20 school year, including MCA and MTAS.
 The U.S. Department of Education has approved a waiver to Minnesota for the federally mandated standardized statewide assessments, accountability, and reporting requirements due to the coronavirus (COVID-19) pandemic.
 Learn more about the waiver issued by U.S. Secretary of Education Betsy DeVos.

 Check this page often to track school-related updates on the COVID-19 response.
 You can sign up to receive email notifications when this page is updated.
 We have also added sub pages to help organize the COVID-19 information.
 Find up-to-date program guidance on these topics in the left navigation, or use the links provided below: